 Europe’s largest fire festival, Up Helly Aa, marks the end of Yuletide in Scotland, towards the end of January each year.
 Taking place in Lerwick, on the Shetland Islands, the torchlight procession ends with the symbolic burning of a replica Viking longship.

 Bringing The World to Scotland in Winter

 Christmas isn't the only important religious celebration held in Scotland during the winter months.

 The Jewish celebration of Chanukah (also known as Hanukkah) takes place across eight days and is marked by the lighting of a candle situated in a Menorah (a nine-branched candelabrum) every night- giving the festival its moniker 'The Festival of Lights'.
 Every year in Edinburgh, Scotland's tallest Menorah is built in St Andrew's Square.
-The lighting of the candles is often attended by people from all over the country, including the First Minister.
+The lighting of the candles is often attended by people from all over the country, including our First Minister.
 At the event, traditional Chanukah foods such as latkes (potato pancakes) are served as well as deep-fried jelly doughnuts called Sufganiyot that are a delicious treat.

 Our gift to you

 Whisky – Scotland’s gift to the world – also plays it part in many annual festivities.
-Whether drunk as a traditional dram, with a wee splash of water, in a whisky cocktail, or a warming hot toddy, you could say it’s the ‘spirit’ of a Scottish Christmas.
+Whether drunk as a traditional dram, with a wee splash of water, in a whisky cocktail, or as a warming hot toddy, you could say it’s the ‘spirit’ of a Scottish Christmas.